kontainapp/km-releases/README.md

 When nested virtualization is not available, Kontain provides a Kontain Kernel module (`kkm`) that implements a subset of KVM ioctls.
 It does not reuse KVM code or algorithms, because the requiements are much simpler - but it does implement a subset if `KVM ioctls` and uses the same control paradigm.
 It communicates via special device `/dev/kkm`.

-TODO: KKM architecture (high level) goes here
+TODO - KKM architecture whitepaper is in editorial review

 `kkm` requires to be built with the same kernel version and same kernel config as the running system.
 We are working on proper installation.
-TODO: doc on installation-with-build, when installation is ready

 #### Amazon - pre-built AMI